I updated this post in 2016 because my podcast rotation has changed over the past few years. I’ll continue to update this list as my rotation evolves.

 One of my favorite episodes is Sorting Out this Mess, an interview with information architects Abby Covert and Andrew Hinton.
 It’s an impromptu, unplanned interview, but I was glued to the episode the entire time.
-I walked away from the interview with a fresh perspectives on information architecture and UX design.
+I walked away from the interview with a fresh perspective on information architecture and UX design.

 Kate Rutter and Laura Klein host this podcast about UX design.
-They begin each episode with the phrase, “The podcast where two old ladies yell at each other about how make products suck slightly less.”
+They begin each episode with the description, “The podcast where two old ladies yell at each other about how make products suck slightly less.”
 If you’re okay with sarcasm and cursing, you’ll probably like this podcast.

 Start with the episode, Stop Arguing with Feedback.